Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: A new test for homeomorphism to

-Notice that folding along a coembedded edge decreases the number of boundary triangles, and performing a two-two move on an embedded edge produces a coembedded edge and preserves the number of boundary triangles.
-Therefore, the following while-loops terminate, using number of boundary triangles as a variant function:
+Suppose $e$ is a boundary edge of $T$ lying in distinct triangles $t$ and $t'$.
+Closing the book along $e$ will leave the topology of $T$ invariant if and only if the vertices opposite $e$ in $t$ and $t'$ are distinct in $T$, i.e.\,if and only if $e$ is coembedded.
+Notice that closing the book along a coembedded edge decreases the number of boundary triangles, and performing a two-two move on an embedded edge produces a coembedded edge and preserves the number of boundary triangles.
+Therefore, the above \texttt{while} loops terminate, using number of boundary triangles as a variant function.

 The obvious postcondition of the outer while loop is that there is no embedded boundary edge.
-Since the boundary is still triangulated, this is equivalent to each boundary component having only one vertex on it.
-Since each boundary component is a torus, $V - E + F = 0$.
-Now, $V = 1$, and since the cellulation is a triangulation, $3*F = 2*E$.
+Since the boundary is still triangulated, this is equivalent to each boundary component having only one vertex on it. \end{proof}